AUDIOWANDERER/AMENWRECK/README.md

 # AMENWRECK
 Amen Breaks Random Generator for Arduino Nano

-Make using the Mozzi Library: https://sensorium.github.io/Mozzi/
+Done with the Mozzi Library: https://sensorium.github.io/Mozzi/

 Modifiying the "Samples_Tables_Arrays" example and replacing the audio samples with the amenbreak copped and compatibles with Mozzi